Risk Management and Countermeasures

 In the oil and gas industry, the price of crude oil is significantly affected by OPEC-plus production volumes and the situation in the Middle East on the supply side and by the economic situation in the United States, China, India, and other major consumer countries on the demand side.
 In addition, increased environmental awareness and public and private sector initiatives to bring about a decarbonized society in Japan are expected to result in a greater focus on conserving energy.
 These fluctuations in crude oil prices and changes in the domestic market and energy environment could have a significant impact on the Group's performance, etc.

 The Group cannot directly address fluctuations in crude oil prices or energy conservation among consumers.
 As such, in the Retail/Wholesale Energy & Related Business (BtoC Business), we are working to reduce the risk of environmental changes in the industry by expanding housing equipment sales and the home & life services business such as home renovations.
 In the Energy Solutions Business (BtoB Business), we are moving into non-oil and gas businesses such as solar power generation facility maintenance and expanding the renewable energy business in Japan and overseas.
-We are also actively investing in non-energy businesses such as the bike-sharing business.
+We are also actively investing in non-energy businesses such as the Lifestyle Solutions business.

 (2)Risks posed by fluctuating temperatures

 The Group's main businesses are the Retail/Wholesale Energy & Related Business (BtoC Business) and the Energy Solutions Business (BtoB Business).
-They account for 94.3% of net sales for all segments combined.
+They account for 94.1% of net sales for all segments combined.
 The energy business is affected primarily by fluctuations in temperature.
 In particular, kerosene for consumers, which is the main product in the Petroleum Division, sees peak demand in the winter, and there is a significant disparity in consumption compared to in the summer.
 For this reason, if kerosene consumption decreases in the winter due to warmer temperatures, it will throw off the sales plan and also impact prices.
 As such, fluctuations in temperature could have a significant impact on the Group's sales results, performance, etc.

 In the Retail/Wholesale Energy & Related Business (BtoC Business) and the Energy Solutions Business (BtoB Business), we are working to reduce the risk posed by temperature fluctuations by expanding sales of electricity, which sees increased demand in the summer, rather than relying only on oil and gas, which sees varying demand depending on the temperature in the winter.
 In addition, in the Energy Solutions Business (BtoB Business), we are working to shift our existing petroleum sales facilities to Oil Square, which has the improved capacity to ship light oil, which is expected to be in demand throughout the year as fuel for construction machinery and trucks, etc.